 Reading Success Lab works with children through the eighth grade.
 Our tutors and software program are the best around.
-Reading Success Lab teaches four strategies for helping our students read better, understand what they read better, and retain the information that they read better.
+Reading Success Lab teaches four strategies for helping our students read, understand what they read, and retain the information that they read better.

 When good readers make connections, they hook new information from text to information that they already know.
 This is when learning and understanding take place.
 Our tutors know how to ask emerging readers specific questions to help them make connections.
 Eventually, even students with learning disabilities will learn to do this automatically.

 There are three ways that readers make connections: